Penang State Legislative Assembly

 The Penang State Legislative Assembly is the legislature of the Malaysian state of Penang.
 It is a unicameral institution, consisting of a total of 40 elected lawmakers representing single-member constituencies throughout Penang.
-The state legislature, whose members are called State Assemblymen, convenes at the Penang State Assembly Building in Penang's capital city of George Town.
+The state legislature, whose members are called "State Assemblymen", convenes at the Penang State Assembly Building in Penang's capital city of George Town.
 The Penang State Executive Council, the executive branch of the Penang state government, is drawn from among the State Assemblymen.

-Out of the 40 seats, 33 are held by the Pakatan Harapan (PH) ruling coalition after the 2018 State Election.
-Within the coalition, the Democratic Action Party (DAP) holds 19 seats, the People's Justice Party (PKR) 12 seats, and the National Trust Party (Amanah) holds two seats.
-The PH coalition thus commands a supermajority in the legislature.
-Barisan Nasional (BN) in accordance with the new unity government supports the PH government through a confidence-and-supply agreement.
-BN currently holds two seats.

-Meanwhile, the opposition is formed by the Perikatan Nasional (PN) from the Pan-Malaysian Islamic Party (PAS), which currently controls just one seat.
+After the 2023 Penang state election, 29 out of 40 seats are held by the Pakatan Harapan (PH) and Barisan Nasional (BN).
+The PH–BN alliance thus command a supermajority in the legislature.
+Meanwhile, 11 seats are held by the Perikatan Nasional (PN) opposition coalition.

 Current composition

 Seating arrangement

 The seating arrangement of the Penang State Legislative Assembly is as follows.

 Role

 The Penang State Legislative Assembly's main function is to enact legislation and policies relating to the State List and Joint List as defined in the Federal Constitution.
 Its members also provide oversight on the state's executive branch of government, ensuring the state departments and agencies enforce the aforementioned legislation.
 Debates in the Assembly are presided over by the Speaker.

-The leader of the party or coalition with a majority in the Assembly is appointed as the Chief Minister by the Tuan Yang Terutama Tun Yang di-Pertua Negeri of Penang.
+The leader of the party or coalition with a majority in the Assembly is appointed the Chief Minister by the Tuan Yang Terutama Tun Yang di-Pertua Negeri of Penang.
 The Chief Minister heads the state's executive, known as the State Executive Council, whose members are also drawn from the Assembly.